 Purge Valve (Solenoid)

-In many cars, including VW, Audi, Nissan and Mazda, a bad purge valve is probably the most common culprit for the code P0441.
+In many cars, including VW, Audi, Nissan and Mazda, a bad purge valve is the most common culprit for the code P0441.
 The purge valve (it could also be called purge solenoid) can be purchased from a dealer.
-Usually it's not very expensive and easy to replace.
+In most cars, it is easy to replace.

-Often when the charcoal canister starts failing, the charcoal pellets are drawn into the purge line and clog-up the purge valve or the purge lines.
+Often when a charcoal canister starts failing, the charcoal pellets get drawn into the purge line and clog up the purge valve or the purge lines.
 If a lot of charcoal pellets are found stuck inside the purge valve, the charcoal canister might also need to be replaced.